top of page

 What is Telehealth?

-Telehealth lets you see a healthcare provider from home using a phone, computer (video preferred), or tablet.
+Telehealth lets you visit a healthcare provider from home using a phone, computer (video preferred), or tablet.
 It's ideal for those with transportation, mobility, or time constraints and is usually more affordable than in-person visits.
-It also offers convenience for those who wish to avoid exposure to illnesses or can’t secure an office appointment.
+It also offers convenience for those who wish to avoid exposure to illnesses or who can’t make an office appointment.

 You can discuss health concerns and be evaluated by a provider in eligible states (see policies below).
 In some cases, an in-person visit may still be necessary.

-Telehealth became popular during the COVID-19 pandemic and remains widely used, with 54% of Americans having tried it.
+Telehealth became popular during the COVID-19 pandemic and remains popular, with 80% of people Americans having used it.

 Visits are a flat fee of $28.00.
 We do not take insurance, Medicare, or Medicaid, so I keep visits inexpensive for you!